-Created and managed by World T.E.A.M Sports, Face of America 2017 has a limited number of participant and volunteer entries through all categories.
+Presented by Capital One Bank, Face of America 2017 has a limited number of participant and volunteer entries through all categories.
 Owing to the limited numbers, early registration is highly encouraged.

 Adaptive military veterans, first responders and civilians with disabilities ranging from loss of limb to paralysis to blindness to Post-Traumatic Stress participate at no cost.
 All other participants pay a nominal registration fee and are expected to meet or exceed category minimum fundraising goals.
 Funds raised through participant donations and fundraising with family, friends and colleagues will cover the costs of our participating adaptive riders, and also cover the expense of the event.
 Any remaining funds raised will support upcoming World T.E.A.M.
 Sports events nationally.